zsobin/BaseWebApp/README.md

 - HTML cheatsheet: http://www.hostingreviewbox.com/html5-cheat-sheet/

+**More Web App tutorials (FE frameworks)**
+Once you have comfortability with JS, CSS and HTML, try out a frontend framework to take your skills to the next level.

+- Learning React with create-react-app: https://medium.com/in-the-weeds/learning-react-with-create-react-app-part-1-a12e1833fdc

 **Inspiration and problem solving**
 To practice your problem solving skills and find some inspiration, please check the following pages:
 - [StackOverflow](https://stackoverflow.com/) is a great place to ask any question (or search for it first, because it’s very likely that someone has already asked the same question and got an answer :))